Probing Semantic Alignment, Lexical Invariance, and Syntactic Influence in LLM Metaphor Processing: Experiment

 \subsection{Models}

-Our experiments were conducted using following models: DeepSeek-V3-671B (V3-671B) \cite{liu2024deepseek}, Qwen-Turbo (Qwen-T) \cite{yang2024qwen2}, GPT-4 \cite{achiam2023gpt}, GPT-4o\cite{hurst2024gpt}, o3-mini and DeepSeek-R1-671B (R1-671B) \cite{guo2025deepseek}, LLaMA-3.1-8B (LMA-3.1-8B) \cite{grattafiori2024llama}.
-For spatial analysis experiment, we harmonize the interpretation embeddings across models by using text-embedding-3-small model of OpenAI to encode generated outputs.
-Experiments were conducted on a T4 GPU of Google Colab.
-For all generations, we set the temperature parameter to 0 for consistent performance.
+We evaluate a diverse set of LLMs: DeepSeek-V3-671B (V3-671B) \cite{liu2024deepseek}, Qwen-Turbo (Qwen-T) \cite{yang2024qwen2}, GPT-4 \cite{achiam2023gpt}, GPT-4o \cite{hurst2024gpt}, o3-mini, DeepSeek-R1-671B (R1-671B) \cite{guo2025deepseek}, and LLaMA-3.1-8B \cite{grattafiori2024llama}.
+For spatial analysis, all model-generated interpretations are encoded using OpenAI's \texttt{text-embedding-3-small} so that they can be compared in a shared embedding space.
+This embedding model is used only for post-hoc geometric analysis and does not influence model generation or task outputs.
+As a result, geometric comparisons remain consistent across models with different internal representations.
+Open-source models were run on Google Colab with a T4 GPU.
+For all generations, we set the temperature to 0 to reduce stochastic variation and improve reproducibility.